Duero, Bohol

+Duero celebrates its fiesta on December 8, to honor the town patron Immaculate Conception.

+History

-It may have been named after the Douro (Duero) in the Iberian peninsula.
+The town may have been named after the Douro (Duero) river in the Iberian Peninsula.
 Roman Catholicism was introduced to the town in 1860 by a Spanish priest.
 Duero was established as a municipality two years later, in 1862, and a convent was constructed in 1868.

-The town of Duero, Bohol celebrates its fiesta on December 8, to honor the town patron Immaculate Conception.